Article By: Pat ‘Riot’ Whitaker, Senior Writer ‡ Edited By: Leanne Ridgeway

-One of Louisiana’s more promising acts, Electric Age, recently released their phenomenal full-length album ‘Sleep Of The Silent King‘ though Argonauta Records.
-Since then, stellar reviews, avid accolades and increased attention has been heaped upon this Southern power trio, and deservedly so.
+One of Louisiana’s more promising acts, Electric Age, recently released their phenomenal, full-length album ‘Sleep Of The Silent King‘ through Argonauta Records.
+Since then, stellar reviews, avid accolades, and increased attention has been heaped upon this Southern power trio, and deservedly so.

 Shawn Tucker (guitar, bass, vocals), Jason Ogle (bass, guitar, vocals), and Kelly Davis (drums, vocals) are purveyors of finely honed heavy rock.
 It does not end there, with ample loads of doom and metallic swagger, the power of three personified provides plenty of immensely muscular music to enjoy here.

 The 12-song offering that is ‘Sleep Of The Silent King‘ is a riff-driven masterpiece of thickly dense guitars, resounding rhythms, and demolishing drumming.
 Crafted with burly attitude rippling through every note and tone, things instantly pull you right in from the start.
 That bondage begins with the brief intro provided by the melodic “The Threshold“, a beautiful acoustic-tinged greeting that builds in intensity as it is unfurled.

 When “Shepherd And The Raven” does arrive, it emits some thrilling grooves, tempered with the laid back personality that permeates each fiber of this record.
 Other cuts like the infectious rocker “Robes Of Grey“, “Sleep Of Winter“, and “Electric Age” possess that same sure-footing, but energized and amped up to the Nth degree.